Tsingy de Bemaraha:

 Information about the national park:

 The Tsingy de Bemaraha National Park measures around 1527 km² and is famous for its Tsingys.
 Already in 1990 the area became a UNESCO World Natural Heritage Site, only in 1997 it was officially declared a National Park of Madagascar.
+At the Manambolo directly at the national park there are graves of the Vazimba, which are considered fady.
 There are several hiking routes in the National Park, of which the following two are the most visited: The easiest way is the circular route to the small Tsingys, which takes about three hours and can already be described as a demanding hike.
 A hike including via ferrata with rope protection for every traveller, suspension bridges and narrow caves is the tour to the big Tsingys, for which one should be in good health condition.
 The view over the Tsingys rewards you for every effort.
 The needle stone rocks, up to 30 m high and pointed, are an impressive, unique natural spectacle.
 Below them runs an intricate cave system with mangrove forests and even small lakes.

 The national park consists not only of the striking limestone formations, but also of extensive dry forests with a hot, dry climate.
 Only deep between the Tsingys there are humid climatic conditions, so that sometimes even small lakes and mangrove forests can be found in the gorges.
 The average day temperatures on the karst plateaus, however, are a good 35°C and often temperatures rise significantly higher.
 Even at night, the air does not cool below 20°C. Water bottles and sun protection must be included in your day luggage!